Jeanne is an honored and highly respected American taiko artist and pioneer.

 Jeanne’s considerable artistic and technical skills are widely admired, and her compositions are noted for their creativity and challenging direction.

 She founded Shasta Taiko in 1985 with Russel Baba and has dedicated her life to the teaching of the art, discipline, and philosophy of taiko.

-Jeanne Mercer has carried her taiko expertise over to the modern drum set, performing on traps and taiko at various jazz venues with Russel and other jazz musicians such as drummers Art Blakey and Eddie Moore, violinist Michael White, and pianist Andrew Hill.
+Jeanne Mercer has performed and recorded taiko at various jazz venues with Russel and other artists such as drummers Art Blakey and Eddie Moore, violinist Michael White, and pianist Andrew Hill.

 Mercer has also contributed to film soundtracks most notably - "Apocalypse Now" and "Star Wars."
 Jeanne is featured with Masato Baba in Russel Baba's recordings "Hisashi," "Tadaima," and "KorewaKorewa."